LiquidChurch/wp-guide/README.md

 ## Courses
 - [WPMUdev's The Academy](https://premium.wpmudev.org/academy/) - A full set of courses covering development, multisite, javascript, etc. Focused on the developer, not the regular user.

 1. Much of the material here will apply to WordPress.com as well as the free/open WordPress, but we will not take the time to distinguish when certain features are not available on WordPress.com that are part of the free/open WordPress, nor will we cover functionality that is available via WordPress.com but not via the free/open WordPress.
+To learn more about the differences between WordPress.com and WordPress.org see [this WPMUdev article](https://premium.wpmudev.org/blog/wordpress-com-and-wordpress-org/).